scg-unibe-ch/ese2017-team6/documentation/SRSTeam6.md

 > 2. The driver sees all the scheduled routes for him.
 > 3. The driver clicks on 'start route' at the route he wants to start.
 * *Postcondition:*
 The status of the route is now switched to 'ON ROUTE'.
+The start time is registered.

 ### **2.1.10 Accept/reject delivery**
 * *Actors:*